mrocklin/mrocklin.github.io/startups/best-practices.md

 Pick one.

-Make sure that everyone with hiring authority on the early team picks the same one.
+Then make sure that everyone with hiring authority on the early team picks the same one.
 Otherwise you'll have to fire a bunch of people down the road.

 ### Fire People